Swirek3331/Altanic/content/items/README.md

 ### Biomass

-After first Altanic I have came to a conlusion that better will be to make biomass as one item and diffrent recepises to obtain it.
+After first altani I have came to a conclusion that better will be when I make one item.
-Recepises represents plant.
-Previously what I did was four or five items.